antonsamper/AngularJS/useragent/README.md

 var myApp = angular.module('myApp', ['useragent']);
 ```

 And that's it.
-You should now be able to see the the additional attributes and class name on your `html` tag.
+You should now be able to see the the additional attributes and class name on your bootstrap element.
 ```html
 <html xmlns:ng="http://angularjs.org"
       ng-app="myApp"